dag7dev/UniQuizzes/README.md

 ---

+# How to set up JSQuizee
-You will have four entries :
+You will have four entries in JSQuizee folder:
 - `README.MD`: the file which are you currently reading
 - `js`
     - `config.json`: this is the config file for the quiz.
 You must not delete anything, just set things you need / no need.